xyicheng/data-science-summit-airflow/dags/lab2/README.md

           default_args = default_args)
 ```

-2. Import `BashOperator` into the DAG.
-Add the following line:
+2. Import `BashOperator` into the DAG at the top of the file:

 ```
 ...
 from airflow import DAG